Mordecailloyd/crawler/readme.md

 Users will be able to:

+- [ ] Crawl wikipedia.
 - [ ] See a visual representation of crawled through links.
 - [ ] Choose a starting link from wikipedia.
-- [ ] Learn how to use the site with a tutorial.
+- [ ] Display a graph of most common links found.

-In addition, this project will include:

-- [ ] An about modal describing how to use the app.
-- [ ] A production Readme

 ### Wireframes